fjahr/lightning-mw/02-peer-protocol.md

 is how long it will have to wait in case of breakdown before redeeming its own funds.

-The various `_basepoint` fields are used to derive unique keys as described in [BMW #3](03-transactions.md#key-derivation) for each commitment transaction.
-Varying these keys ensures that the transaction ID of each commitment transaction is unpredictable to an external observer, even if one commitment transaction is seen; this property is very useful for preserving privacy when outsourcing penalty transactions to third parties.

-`first_per_commitment_point` is the per-commitment point to be used for the first commitment transaction,

 Only the least-significant bit of `channel_flags` is currently
 defined: `announce_channel`.
 This indicates whether the initiator of the funding flow wishes to advertise this channel publicly to the